Randomized benchmarking of a high-fidelity remote CNOT gate over a meter-scale microwave interconnect

-The remote CNOT gate between the data qubits via the $l$~coupler module is implemented through a composite pulse sequences including three local CZ gates at each module and the two directional state transfers between the modules as shown in \cref{fig:rb}~(b).
-The total gate length of the remote CNOT gate is $957$~ns. \Cref{fig:rb}~(d) shows the probability of measuring the data qubits $Q_\mathrm{D1,2}$ in $\ket{00}$ state as a function of number of Cliffords.
+The remote CNOT gate between the data qubits via the $l$~coupler module is implemented through composite pulse sequences including three local CZ gates at each module and two directional state transfers between the modules, as shown in \cref{fig:rb}~(b).
+The total gate length of the remote CNOT gate is $957$~ns. \Cref{fig:rb}~(d) shows the probability of measuring the data qubits $Q_\mathrm{D1,2}$ in the $\ket{00}$ state as a function of the number of Cliffords.
 We measure an EPG of $0.067\pm0.003$.
+We note that when the noise of the underlying gates covering the remote CNOT gate is approximated by a depolarizing channel inferred from the measured EPG, the resulting EPG of the remote CNOT gate is $0.063$.
 Similar to the NB result, we observe an increase in the population not only in the data qubits but also in the $l$~qubits due to leakage during state transfer.
-As shown in the Supplemental Material, the leakage rate on the $Q_{\mathrm{L1,2}}$ qubits are evaluated as $0.050\pm0.003$ and $0.040\pm0.005$, respectively.
+As shown in the Supplemental Material, the leakage rates on the $Q_{\mathrm{L1,2}}$ qubits are evaluated as $0.050\pm0.003$ and $0.040\pm0.005$, respectively.

-\textit{Conclusion.}---In this work, we develop and benchmark a module-to-module microwave interconnect to scale up superconducting quantum processors.
+In this work, we develop and benchmark a module-to-module microwave interconnect to scale up superconducting quantum processors.
 Our microwave interconnect consists of two tunable-coupling qubits~(TCQs) capacitively coupled to opposite ends of a $60$~cm CPW, which are also coupled to fixed-frequency data qubits via tunable couplers.
 The state transfer between the symmetric modes of the TCQs is performed via the SATD method, allowing faster adiabatic state transfer via shortcuts to adiabaticity.
-We also introduce the frame tracking technique to circumvent residual phase rotations, which appears on the qubits before and after each state transfer, due to frame rotation at each qubit eigenfrequencies.
+We also introduce the frame tracking technique to circumvent residual phase rotations, which appear on the qubits before and after each state transfer due to frame rotation at each qubit eigenfrequency.
 Our frame tracking enables the implementation of SPAM error-tolerant benchmarking experiments such as network benchmarking and randomized benchmarking.
 In the benchmarking experiments, we demonstrate state transfer between the TCQs with an EPS of $0.011$ and the remote CNOT gate between the data qubits with an EPG of $0.067$.
 Our work proposes and demonstrates a standard method for evaluating module-to-module interconnects.